cloud-barista/cb-tumblebug/docs/feature_guide/rdbms-management.md

 ## 4. Usage Sequence (Tumblebug User Perspective)

-- Scenario A's steps 1–3, 7, and 9 are implemented today (Phase 0/1).
+- Scenario A is fully implemented today (Phase 0/1/2).
-- Steps 4–6 and 8 (logical database CRUD, Phase 2) and all of Scenario B/C (registration and audit/cleanup, Phase 4) describe the target flow once those phases are built — see §3 for status.
+- Scenario B/C (registration and audit/cleanup, Phase 4) describe the target flow once that phase is built — see §3 for status.

 ### 4.1 Scenario A — Provision a New RDBMS Instance and a Logical Database